cyberiums/cyberdoc/docs/_rpc/ns-admin.md

 ### admin_datadir

-The `datadir` administrative property can be queried for the absolute path the running Geth node currently uses to store all its databases.
+The `datadir` administrative property can be queried for the absolute path the running Geth Flavours node currently uses to store all its databases.

 | Client  | Method invocation                 |